aoghina/aoghina.github.io/_posts/2018-10-23-socialism-ruined-my-country.md

 ![Lenin on atheism](/assets/socialism/lenin-atheism.jpg "Lenin on atheism")

 It is no coincidence that most socialists are fanatical atheists.
 Wherever they got to power, socialists marginalized, persecuted, and often tortured and killed clergymen.
-Socialist "intellectuals" reject God so they can place themselves in His position.
+"Enlightened" socialist intellectuals reject God so they can place themselves in His position.
 They envision what the world should look like and proceed to impose their view of "paradise on Earth."
 It is no coincidence that socialist leaders foster a personality cult and that their portraits often end up on the walls of buildings and classrooms.

 Time-proven values and individual freedom are just annoying roadblocks for those convinced the blueprint for "social progress" is in their pocket.
 Without a fixed moral system to discourage them, abuse, persecution, stealing, and even murder become not only permissible but necessary tools for a noble cause.
 Their supreme authority, which is the Party and the State (they become one in communist countries) provides the power to enforce their profound social changes.
 The end result is invariably a living hell.
 But they keep trying, again and again, insisting that the next time it will end differently.

 Most socialists claim to have no religion, but they are more dogmatic than religious people.
-Diversity, equality of outcomes, internationalism—these are unquestionable ideals.
-Capital, private property, patriotism, faith in God, social hierarchies, gender differences, and objective truth are evil and need to be attacked.
+Equality of outcomes, ethnic and cultural (but not ideologic) diversity, internationalism—these are unquestionable ideals.
+Capital, private property, patriotism, faith in God, social and cultural hierarchies, gender differences, and objective truth are evil and need to be attacked.
 Question their tenets and you will be treated like a true apostate.

 <a name="poverty"></a>
 ## How socialism leads to poverty